Factorio-Access/Factorio-Access-Launcher/README.md

 Pause or unpause the game with the visual pause menu: ESC

-Repeat last spoken phrase: CONTROL + TAB

 Time of day and current research: T

 Toggle Vanilla Mode: CONTROL + ALT + V. Note that this will mute the narrator until you toggle back out.

 Toggle Cursor Drawing: CONTROL + ALT + C. Note: This is enabled by Vanilla Mode by default, but it can be toggled separately for those who want it.

-Rotate vanilla cursor: SHIFT + R

 Toggle cursor hiding: CONTROL + ALT + C. This is for Vanilla Mode players who do not want to see the mod building previews.

-Reset mod renders: CONTROL + ALT + R. This is rarely needed for resolving bugs related to drawn objects that do not disappear.
+Clear all renders: CONTROL + ALT + R. Note: This is for clearing any mod-drawn objects that fail to disappear on their own.

-Recalibrate: CONTROL + END.
+Recalibrate zoom: CONTROL + END.
 This is rarely needed for resolving bugs related to zooming.

-Clear all renders: CONTROL + ALT + R. Note: This is for clearing any mod-drawn objects that fail to disappear on their own.

 ## Movement